-To understand the mechanism of these treatment effects, we collect rich data on farmer promoters' personality traits and their susceptibility to persuasive strategies (STPS).
-These can be linked to mechanisms for goal effectiveness posited in the literature, including that goals may increase commitment towards the goal (Heath et al., 1999), foster accountability towards external agents (Travers et al., 2015), or encourage better organization (Webb et al., 2007).
+To investigate the mechanisms behind the effectiveness of goal reminders, we collect rich data on farmer promoters' personality traits and their susceptibility to persuasive strategies (STPS).
+These can be linked to mechanisms for goal effectiveness posited in the literature, including that goal reminders may increase commitment towards the goal (Heath et al., 1999), foster accountability towards external agents (Travers et al., 2015), or encourage better organization (Webb et al., 2007).
 Our heterogeneity analysis shows that the effect of goal reminders does not differ by farmer promoters' susceptibility to be convinced by commitments they made, requests made by authorities, or their conscientiousness level.
 We note, however, that these results are only suggestive as these traits may be correlated with other characteristics of farmer promoters that affect their performance.

-Lastly, we explore practical implications for goal setting interventions.
+Lastly, we explore practical implications for goal-setting interventions.
 We first investigate which types of agents set more effective goals for themselves - which we define by goals in the second or the third ambition quartile - and how well one can identify these agents with available data.
-We find that completing primary education is strongly correlated with the likelihood of setting an effective goal in an OLS model, but basic demographic characteristics and personality traits overall do not explain much of the variation in whether a farmer sets an effective goal or not.
+We find that completing primary education or above (which represents 85% of the study sample) is positively correlated with the likelihood of setting an effective goal in an OLS model, but basic demographic characteristics and personality traits overall do not explain much of the variation in whether a farmer sets an effective goal or not.
 In addition, the machine learning analysis, estimating a random forest model, shows low accuracy, indicating the difficulty of predicting which farmer promoters set effective goals using observable characteristics.

-Second, we explore whether agents can be nudged to adopt more effective goals using the experimental variation that influenced the goal magnitudes set by farmer promoters.
+Second, we explore whether agents can be nudged to adopt more effective goals by exploiting experimental variation that influenced the goal magnitudes set by farmer promoters.
 Specifically, in an attempt to nudge agents to set more realistic goals, we asked a randomly selected subset of farmer promoters first about their last year's performance before eliciting their goals.
 This question order lowers the goal magnitude (in terms of the number of farmers registered into the input subsidy scheme) by 4% and decreases the likelihood of setting the effective goal by 7.2 percentage points.
 Using the random ordering of questions as an instrument, we estimate how setting an effective goal affects performance: our second-stage estimates are positive, indicating the possibility that nudging farmer promoters to set more effective goals could improve performance, but the estimates are imprecise.
 This is a productive area for future research.